Particular/docs.particular.net/samples/pubsub/sample.md

 When running the sample, notice the two open console applications.
 Bring the `Publisher` endpoint to the foreground.

-Click the `1` key repeatedly in the `Publisher` process console window, and see how the messages appear in the `Subscriber` console window.
+Click the `1` key repeatedly in the `Publisher` process console window and notice how the messages appear in the `Subscriber` console window.

 ## Message Flow